 However, in a nod to Dr. King’s birthplace of Atlanta, we decided to make a “Georgia” peach smoothie.

-We first made it when my daughter was four years old and she said, “This is the best smoothie I’ve ever had!”
+We first made this recipe for peach smoothie without yogurt when my daughter was four years old and she said, “This is the best smoothie I’ve ever had!”

 (It IS tasty!
 If you’re making it for a healthy smoothie for yourself, throw in a tablespoon of flaxseeds or chia seeds!)